dainn-dev/simple-net/DainnUserManagement/README.md

 ### Provider-Specific Migrations

 For most providers, standard migrations work automatically.
 Migrations adapt to the configured database provider based on the `UserManagement.Provider` setting in `appsettings.json`.

+## Database Seeding

+When `SeedDefaultAdmin` is set to `true` in your configuration, the application will automatically seed the database with:

+1. **Admin Role**: Creates an "Admin" role with full access
+2. **User Role**: Creates a "User" role for standard users
+3. **Admin Account**:
+   - Email: `admin@example.com` (configurable via `DefaultAdminEmail`)
+   - Password: `Admin@123!` (configurable via `DefaultAdminPassword`)
+   - Role: Admin
+   - Email confirmed and active
+4. **User Account**:
+   - Email: `user@example.com`
+   - Password: `User@123!`
+   - Role: User
+   - Email confirmed and active

+Both accounts are created only if they don't already exist.
+If accounts exist, the seeding process ensures they have the correct roles assigned.

 ## Domain Model